krishna-waidande/krishna-waidande.github.io/cs_basic.md

 and then to display the text it reads the bytes back into characters.

-So that the text is saved using one of different types of character encoding.
+So that the text is saved using one of the different types of character encoding.

 ## Types of encoding :